Thursday's Columns

 Not very funny.

-The way it works, the DOD, now the DOW, asks Palantir a question, like: “Given the givens, what’s the quickest, most efficient way to destroy Persia… the only way to bend it to our will, or at least our best bet to ger ‘er done?”
+The way it works, the DOD, now the DOW, asks Palantir a question, like: “Given the givens, what’s the quickest, most efficient way to destroy Persia… the only way to bend it to our will, or at least our best bet to ger ‘er done?
+Forget about all that woke stuff about international law and our own rules of engagement.
+Disable the red lights.
+Just get us to where we want to go, quick like.
+Elections are just around the corner.”

 According to former CIA analyst/IAEA weapons inspector Scott Ritter, Palantir most likely supplied the targeting data for World War Three’s opening attack… on a school for young girls in southern Iran, an algorithmically calculated act to spiritually and demographically demoralize and break the will a population to resist the inevitable, according to a tech company’s creation.
-The soldier on a ship at the end of a long chain of command passing down orders via Starlink doesn’t even have to think, just push a button and hope the Alex Karps of the world know what they’re doing.
+The soldier on a ship at the end of a long chain of command passing down orders via Starlink doesn’t even have to think, just push a button and hope the Alex Karps of the world know what they’re doing and that it will all turn out for the best.

 Ironically, the State of Israel was born the same year I was born.
 That’s not funny, either.
 Kind of spooky, actually.
 But Leibniz said things are destined to be better because it’s possible and what’s possible demands to exist.

-A rabbi and a priest walk into a neighborhood bar together.
-The muslin cleric behind the bar says, “What’ll it be?”
-They all laugh at one another’s jokes.
-Off in their own dark corners sit the Alex Karps of the world, alone, but safely protected behind their walls.
+So a rabbi and a priest walk into a neighborhood bar.
+The muslim cleric behind the bar says, “What’ll it be?”
+They all laugh at one another’s off-color jokes.